Securitybits-io/blog.securitybits.io/content/post/2023-01-01-Clock-Glitching-with-a-chipwhisperer.md

 As with the Voltage Glitching in the post "[Voltage glitching on the Cheap](https://blog.securitybits.io/2019/06/voltage-glitching-on-the-cheap/)", we defined that within a given set of parameters the hardware operates normally.
 But introducing faults into the voltage line corrupted the instructions enough to break out of the "Lock" loop.
 The same assumption is made with the clock line, that within a given set of parameters the hardware will operate normally.

 In order to create the "glitch" for our clock glitch to work, we must introduce an additional clock cycle to the microcontroller.
-By doing so we can make the microcontroller to essentially "skip" a step in the execution.
+By doing so, we can make the microcontroller to essentially "skip" a step in the execution.

 {{< image classes="fancybox center" src="/img/posts/2023/01/clock-glitching-with-a-chipwhisperer/clock-glitch.jpg" title="Glitched Clock Cycle" >}}